10 Useful Malayalam Words To Learn Before Traveling To Kerala

 To strike a conversation with locals and know their name, say “ningalude peru enthaanu”, its Malayalam phrase for “what is your name?”

 If you are asked the same, reply with “ente Peru” and mention your name, Malayalam for “My name is.”
-You will be able to communicate with the locals and tell them your name without any problem.
+You can communicate with the locals and tell them your name without a problem.

 7. Njaan Ningalude Phone Upayogichotte

-You can face a situation wherein your phone is on low battery and you need to make an urgent call.
+You can face a situation where your phone has a low battery, and you need to make an urgent call.
 You would require someone else to help you with his phone.
 This word will come in handy when you are facing such a situation.

-To request them to use their phone, say “njaan ningalude phone upayogichotte”, which means “can I use your phone?”
+To request them to use their phone, say “Njaan Ningalude Phone Upayogichotte,” which means “Can I use your phone?”
 You will be able to get the assistance that you deserve within a short period.
-The secret is to know how you can use some of these Malayalam phrases.
+The secret is knowing how to use some of these Malayalam phrases for travel.

 8. Pinneedu Kaananam